dotlang/language/README.md

 # Bindings

-A binding assigns an identifier that refers to an immutable memory location.
+A binding assigns an identifier to an immutable memory location.
 A binding's value can be a literal value, an expression or another binding.
 The literal value can be of any valid type (integer number, function literal, struct literal, ...).
 Bindings must start with a lowercase letter.

 You can define bindings at module-level or inside a function.
-Module-level bindings can only have literals as their value, but function bindings can have expressions too.
-Type of a binding should be inferred without ambiguity from right side value.
+Module-level bindings can only have literals as their value.
+Type of a binding can be inferred without ambiguity from right side value, but you also have the option to specify that.

 Note that all bindings are immutable.
 So you cannot manipulate or re-assign them.
 But module-level bindings can be updated as long as they are pure data.